Othelma/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 10 -a script that deletes all the regular files task 11 -a script that counts the number of directories and sub-directories in the current directory task 12 -a script that displays the 10 newest files in the current directory
+task 10 -a script that deletes all the regular files task 11 -a script that counts the number of directories and sub-directories in the current directory task 12 -a script that displays the 10 newest files in the current directory task 13 -a script that takes a list of words as input and prints only words that appear exactly once